eigs/EVSL/README.md

 (KPM) or a Lanczos based method.
 This release does not yet offer full parallel implementations  (trivial openMP test programs  are available among the test drivers).
- Version 1.1.x has much added functionality relative to version 1.0.
+ Versions 1.1.x have much added functionality relative to version 1.0.
 Most notably:

-+ EVSL now handles both standard and generalized problems
++ EVSL handles both standard and generalized problems
-+ Matrix-free format [user provides own matvec function]
++ Matrix-free mechanism  [user provides own matvec function]
-+ EVSL provides an interface for FORTRAN users
++ Interface for FORTRAN users
 + Spectrum slicing by KPM as well as Lanczos.
 Also effective spectrum slicing for Ax=&lambda; Bx
 + Interfaces to various direct solvers that are needed by the code
 + Recently added: Generalized eigenvalue problems without factorizations [using polynomials in B]

 For questions/feedback send e-mail to Yousef Saad [saad@umn.edu]

 -----------------------------------------------------------------------

 ###  INSTALLATION